How to dye fibre & yarn with acid dyes

 - Pre-soak your fibre or yarn

-- Avoid agitation & thermal shock
+- Avoid agitation & thermal shock which may felt or compact the fibre

 When dyeing small quantities of fibre it is often difficult to weigh the dye powder accurately...